SAVE 30%

 How to Plan for the 2020-2021 Ski Season in Colorado

-Breckenridge Ski & Sport > Breckenridge Mountain Blog > Uncategorized > How to Plan for the 2020-2021 Ski Season in Colorado
+Breckenridge Ski & Sport > About Us > Breckenridge Mountain Blog > Uncategorized > How to Plan for the 2020-2021 Ski Season in Colorado

 Colorado is known for its world-famous ski destinations – Aspen, Vail, and Breckenridge just to name a few.
 COVID-19 caused ski resorts to close early for the ski season in 2020.
 As snow dusts the pine trees and the aspens turn to gold, we are left wondering what the 2020-2021 ski season will look like.
 Fortunately, the slopes are planning on opening in just a few short weeks, though it may look a little different as our resorts navigate the uncertain waters of COVID-19.
 Here is what Colorado’s ski resorts are doing to protect you this ski season and how you can prepare for the changes.